user8595/user8595.github.io/content/posts/design-projects.md

 Here i'll post my design projects i made at my spare time if i could.

-I'll probably update this often if i made a new design project and i feel to post it here.
+I'll probably update this if i made a new design project and i feel to post it here.

 ---